Fishing License Price in Alaska 2025

 affordable fishing licenses available

-Disabled veterans receive a full exemption and get sport fishing licenses at no cost, ensuring equitable participation.
-Residents 60+ can obtain a free ADF&G Permanent Senior ID Card that removes the standard license requirement.
+Qualifying disabled veterans may receive sport fishing licenses at no cost.
+Residents 60 and older may qualify for a free Permanent Senior ID Card that removes the standard license requirement.

 License Validity Periods, Duplicates, and Short-Term Passes